webpack/webpack.js.org/src/content/configuration/resolve.md

 `[string]`

 A list of directories where requests of server-relative URLs (starting with '/') are resolved.
-On non-windows system these requests are resolved as absolute path first.
+On non-windows systems these requests are resolved as absolute path first.

 __webpack.config.js__